corujautx/Announce/Readme.md

 ## Acknowledgments

-Helio Costa for helping me with the color palette for errors, warnings, information and success
+Helio Costa for helping me with the color palette for themes

-## Usage

 ## License

 Announce is released under the MIT license.
-See [LICENSE](https://github.com/cookiecutter-swift/Announce/blob/master/LICENSE) for details.
+See [LICENSE](https://github.com/corujautx/Announce/blob/master/LICENSE) for details.